Somatic Archetypes

 Core Pattern

+You’ve learned to survive—and even succeed—by doing.
 You show up, prepare, practice, and hold it all together.
 But somewhere along the way, effort became your default nervous-system state.
 What once felt like dedication now feels like tension, fatigue, and a quiet fear that if you stop, everything might fall apart.

 Your system is organized around sympathetic over-activation—the “fight/flight” mode of constant readiness.
 This state isn’t wrong; it helped you accomplish and endure.
 Yet the body can’t rest, digest, or truly express from that place.
 The result is a familiar mix of tight shoulders, held breath, and the sense that ease must be earned.